WesleyAC/notebook/entries/1627072059-PDT-how-to-pirate-ebooks.md

 # How to Pirate Ebooks

-I've been reading a lot of book lately, mostly on my [Remarkable](https://remarkable.com/).
+I've been reading a lot of books lately, mostly on my [Remarkable](https://remarkable.com/).
 I'd usually get books from the library, but getting ebooks from the library means running some annoying and fiddly adobe DRM software in WINE, so I've been pirating instead.
 For a long time, I didn't know very good ways to get ebooks, so I figured a little guide would be useful for other people who were in that situation.

 There are a few different places you can go for ebooks, in the order of how useful I find them: